astro-mat/StudioMooMooPortal_PP4/README.md

 - The footer section includes links to Studio Moo Moo's Facebook, Instagram and twitter pages.
 - The design colour and styling reflect those of the header
 - The links open to a new tab to allow easy navigation for the user.
-- The footer is valuable to the user as it allows them to find and follow Mind Yoga on social media.
+- The footer is valuable to the user as it allows them to find and follow on social media.
 - There is also a small piece of stating the copyright restriction

 ### Password Reset Page